DaveMielke/NBP/b2g/ui/doc/navigation.rst

 * Forward pans to the left, wraps to the end of the previous line, moves to the previous screen element, etc.

 This mode is disabled by default.
+Pressing Forward+Dot5 enables it, and pressing Backward+Dot2 disables it.

 Explicit Panning
 ~~~~~~~~~~~~~~~~